kroule/291A5/readme.txt

 	- A5T9MongoDB.py

 Instructions:
 	1).
-Make sure to have the "YVR_Airbnb_listings_summary.csv" and "YVR_Airbnb_reviews.csv" data in the same directory as the following files.
+Make sure to have the "YVR_Airbnb_listings_summary.csv" and "YVR_Airbnb_reviews.csv" data in the same directory as the python files.
 	2).
 Run A5T1.py and A5T2.py.
-This will create the databases
+This will create the databases 3).
+Run the remaining python files as needed in any order.
+		3a).
+For Tasks 5 - Input a neighborhood to see average price (e.g: "Sunset" or "Downtown") 3b).
+For Task 8 - Input a single listing_id (e.g: 10080) Assuming input is known to exist - no error for non-existant printed out.
+		3c).
+For Task 9 - input a set of keywords separated by commas and once space. (e.g: "great, fantastic, horrible" )

+Notes: Our python code for MongoClient uses port 27017